dhelmr/bachelor-thesis/README.md

 An anomaly detection model consists of:

+1. a feature extractor, which processes raw pcap files and maps them to numerical values
 2. an arbitrary number of transformers, which map the extracted features to other numerical values (e.g. standardization)
 3. a decision engine which decides whether a feature vector is an anomaly or not